ozbillwang/azure-arm-template-best-practices/README.md

 + No version control, so you can't update the templates with incremental versions.
 + No records or logs to trace who used this template to deploy the resources internally.
 + Still no State file or similar functions to record the deployed resources
-+ No function to detect the configuration draft
++ Still no function to detect the configuration drift

 So when you consider this service, be ready for the inconvenience.